What should I do if I suspect assisted living abuse or neglect?

 - Should I accept a financial offer for my assisted living abuse and neglect complaint?

-- Should I file a lawsuit for assisted living abuse or neglect?
+- Can I sue an assisted living facility for abuse or neglect?

 - Should I hire an Alabama assisted living abuse and neglect attorney?